Roseinfire/ManualGuide/README.md

-## What is ManualGuide?
+## What is HtmlScript?
 Was it ever boring write typical HTML pages? <br>
 If you ever though about web presentations, you probably stopped due it's boring creation. <br>
 Never stop.
-Just upgrade to new level. <br> ManualGuide is decoration language to work with HTML easily. <br>
+Just upgrade to new level. <br>
+HtmlScript is decoration language to work with HTML easily. <br>

 ## In the begining..
 When creating HTML document, connect ManualGuide script.